UKPLab/CARE/docs/source/for_developers/frontend/editor.rst

    In the regular document flow, the editor always receives a **single merged Delta**.
    This corresponds to the part of the diagram where the **red .delta file** is merged with the **blue document_edit database entries** (after they pass through **editor-delta-conversion**) to form the final document state in the **Regular Document** editor.

 To persist in-progress edits, the system uses **autosave** (see :ref:`Debounce Behaviour <debounce-ref>`).
-Autosave runs at defined intervals **and** on certain events, such as when the editor component is unmounted or the WebSocket connection closes while a document is still open.
+Autosave runs at defined intervals **and** on specific events, such as when the editor component is unmounted or when the WebSocket connection closes while a document is still open.
-This ensures that the backend always has the latest state, even if the user leaves the page or loses connection unexpectedly.
+This ensures that the backend always has the latest state, even if the user navigates away or loses connection unexpectedly.

+Additionally, when the WebSocket disconnects, the backend triggers a final save of all open documents by calling ``saveDocument``.
+This is why the list of open components (like editors) is tracked during mount.

 - Merges all ``draft: true`` edits with the current ``.delta`` file.
 - Writes a new ``.delta`` to disk, reflecting the latest saved state.